waveform80/picamera/docs/recipes1.rst

 the camera's exposure time, white balance, and gains are all fixed:

-* To fix exposure time, set the :attr:`~picamera.PiCamera.shutter_speed` attribute to a reasonable value, then set :attr:`~picamera.PiCamera.exposure_mode` to ``'off'``.
+* To fix exposure time, set the :attr:`~picamera.PiCamera.shutter_speed` attribute to a reasonable value.
-* To fix gains, set the :attr:`~picamera.PiCamera.iso` attribute to an appropriate value (higher values imply higher gains).
+* To fix exposure gains, let :attr:`~picamera.PiCamera.analog_gain` and :attr:`~picamera.PiCamera.digital_gain` settle on reasonable values, then set :attr:`~picamera.PiCamera.exposure_mode` to ``'off'``.
 * To fix white balance, set the :attr:`~picamera.PiCamera.awb_mode` to ``'off'``, then set :attr:`~picamera.PiCamera.awb_gains` to a (red, blue) tuple of gains.
+* Optionally, set :attr:`~picamera.PiCamera.iso` to a fixed value.

 It can be difficult to know what appropriate values might be for these attributes.
 For :attr:`~picamera.PiCamera.iso`, a simple rule of thumb is that 100 and 200 are reasonable values for daytime, while 400 and 800 are better for low light.
-To determine a reasonable value for :attr:`~picamera.PiCamera.shutter_speed` you can query the :attr:`~picamera.PiCamera.exposure_speed` attribute when :attr:`~picamera.PiCamera.exposure_mode` is set to something other than ``'off'``.
-This will tell you the camera's exposure speed as determined by the auto-exposure algorithm.
-FInally, to determine reasonable values for :attr:`~picamera.PiCamera.awb_gains` simply query the property while :attr:`~picamera.PiCamera.awb_mode` is set to something other than ``'off'``.
+To determine a reasonable value for :attr:`~picamera.PiCamera.shutter_speed` you can query the :attr:`~picamera.PiCamera.exposure_speed` attribute.
+For exposure gains, it's usually enough to wait until :attr:`~picamera.PiCamera.analog_gain` is greater than 1 (the default, which will produce entirely black frames) before :attr:`~picamera.PiCamera.exposure_mode` is set to ``'off'``.
+Finally, to determine reasonable values for :attr:`~picamera.PiCamera.awb_gains` simply query the property while :attr:`~picamera.PiCamera.awb_mode` is set to something other than ``'off'``.
 Again, this will tell you the camera's white balance gains as determined by the auto-white-balance algorithm.

 The following script provides a brief example of configuring these settings::